You are here: Main School ● Home ● HM Blog ● Reading for HM Assembly Friday 12 July 2024

 Mr Oldham asks a very perceptive question of everyone who attends the Great Yews Camp.
 In what way are things better for you being there, and how are you a better person for your experience and impact on others.
 Think back over your year in school since September 2023 and ask yourself the same thing.
 Hold up the metaphorical mirror.

 The holidays beckon then – and the school ends temporarily with partings and a walking away.
 The school’s metabolism slows to walking pace when we all leave through those gates and the only sounds around the site will be the echoes of the afternoon traffic and the chorus from the peregrines as yet another pigeon is brought to the meal table on the spire.
 Parting is the rule of thumb for the day, and so I thought I’d finish today with a poem, which I have asked Joe and Olivia to read between them.
 The words were written by the poet C Day-Lewis.
-They were inspired by his realisation that his 18-year old son had fledged, had grown up and was going to leave home.
+They were inspired by his realisation that his grown-up, twenty-something son had fledged and was going to leave home.
 Letting go is like that, whether friends, family or school is at the heart – leaving is inevitability tinged with poignancy, inevitable reluctance bowing to the relentless passage of time and reality.
 Here is ‘Walking Away’ by C Day-Lewis.

 It is eighteen years ago, almost to the day –